 “I started the DASH diet about two years ago.

 I initially lost 30 pounds and gained 10 back as I increased my calories.
 Unsure of how many inches I lost.
+But now I know how to lose 5 pounds in a week when I need to.

 Most difficult part of the DASH diet is restaurants.
 I travel a lot for work.
 Eating out is not easy.
 EVERYTHING is loaded with salt.
 Easier part was cooking, lol.
 It’s pretty simple.
 Lean meats.
 Veggies and healthy carbs.